-Many claimants are asked to attend a face-to-face assessment.
-Read our companion fact sheet on PIP face-to-face assessments.
+Many claimants are asked to participate in a further assessment.
+Currently face to face assessments are suspended so this is likely to be a telephone interview.
+Read our companion fact sheet on PIP face to face assessments.
 Details of where to download a copy are below.